RasaHQ/rasa-calm-demo/README.md

 > features and capabilities of the CALM bot.
 The functionality of each flow may
 > vary, reflecting the CALM's current stage of development.

-Each flow is supplemented with a [domain definition](https://rasa.com/docs/rasa-pro/concepts/domain), which consists of [actions](https://rasa.com/docs/rasa-pro/concepts/domain#actions), [slots](https://rasa.com/docs/rasa-pro/concepts/domain#slots), and [bot ressponses](https://rasa.com/docs/rasa-pro/concepts/domain#responses).
+Each flow consists of a `yaml` file and a [domain definition](https://rasa.com/docs/rasa-pro/concepts/domain), which consists of [actions](https://rasa.com/docs/rasa-pro/concepts/domain#actions), [slots](https://rasa.com/docs/rasa-pro/concepts/domain#slots), and [bot ressponses](https://rasa.com/docs/rasa-pro/concepts/domain#responses).